LuanEdCosta/petbook/README.md

 BEM (Block Element Modifier) is a very simple methodology that allows you to write more maintainable, consistent and structured CSS styles.

-:thinking: **So how to write it in a BEM way?**
+:thinking: _So how to write it in a BEM way?_

-1. BLOCK - Standalone entity that is meaningful on its own
-2. ELEMENT - A part of a block that has no standalone meaning and is semantically tied to its block.
+**1. BLOCK** - Standalone entity that is meaningful on its own **2.
+ELEMENT** - A part of a block that has no standalone meaning and is semantically tied to its block.
-3. MODIFIER - A flag on a block or element.
+**3. MODIFIER** - A flag on a block or element.
 Use them to change appearance or behavior.

 Example: